 - Reno County EMS - Winner of the 2017 Kansas Career Service of the Year award

-- Hutchinson Regional Medical Center - A Certified Level 3 Trauma Center with a Stroke Silver Plus Quality Achievement designation
+- Hutchinson Regional Medical Center - A Certified Level 3 Trauma Center with a Stroke Gold Plus Quality Achievement designation

 - Telemedicine provides 24/7 neurologist care

 Our stroke telemedicine program uses a mobile ‘robot’ that immediately brings an experienced neurologist to the bedside of patients.
 Within minutes, the local physician and patient can communicate with the neurologist who can view the patient’s symptoms.
 Medical data, including imaging scans, can also be transmitted, allowing the local physician and neurologist to develop a treatment plan.

 When it comes to stroke treatment, time lost is brain lost.
 Every minute counts.

 Acting F.A.S.T. can help stroke patients get the treatments they desperately need.
 The stroke treatments that work best are available only if the stroke is recognized and diagnosed within 3 hours of the first symptoms.
 Stroke patients may not be eligible for these if they don’t arrive at the hospital in time.

 If you think someone may be having a stroke, act F.A.S.T. and do the following: